economic theory and intellectual property

 by Sebastian Benthall

-I’ve started reading Picketty’s Capital.
+I’ve started reading Piketty’s Capital.
 His introduction begins with an overview of the history of economic theory, starting with Ricardo and Marx.

 Both these early theorists predicted the concentration of wealth into the hands of the owners of factors of production that are not labor.
 For Ricardo, land owners extract rents and dominate the economy.
 For Marx, capitalists–owners of private capital–accumulate capital and dominate the economy.